Wyb0627/DOSP_project/README.md

 ## Project 1
 The goal of this first project is to use F# and the actor model to build a good solution to this problem that runs well on multi-core machines.

+**Input:** The input provided (as command line to your program, e.g. my app) will be two numbers: N and k.
+The overall goal of your program is to find all k consecutive numbers starting at 1 and up to N, such that the sum of squares is itself a perfect square (square of an integer).

+**Output:** Print, on independent lines, the first number in the sequence for each solution.

+Example 1:

+dotnet fsi proj1.fsx 3 2

+3

 ## Project 2
 The goal of this project is to determine the convergence of **Gossip algorithm for information propagation** and **Push-sum algorithm for sum computation** through a simulator based on actors written in F#.